HGNC/vgnc-internal-orm/docs/PRD.md

+# Product Requirements Document (PRD)

+> **Note**: This is a historical planning document used during initial project development.
+It describes the original vision and requirements that guided the implementation.
+For current usage and API documentation, see the other documentation files.

-# Repository Planning Graph (RPG) Method - PRD Template
+## Repository Planning Graph (RPG) Method - PRD Template

 ## Overview